Skip to content

 From a simple one-mile contest in 1955 to Group 1 glory by 1987; the QEII Stakes took its time, then took its place at the top.

-Ascot introduced the Queen Elizabeth II Stakes, a one-mile contest that would grow into one of Europe's premier miling races.
-Initially run over the old mile course, it was upgraded to Group 1 status in 1987.
+The Queen Elizabeth II Stakes was first run under that name in 1955, won by Hafiz, and grew into one of Europe's defining mile races.
+It was classified Group 2 in 1971 and upgraded to Group 1 in 1987.
 The QEII Stakes became a natural fit for Champions Day, serving as the British Champions Mile final from 2011 onwards.

 2004